 You get the idea.

-A testimonial page design without enough white space will appear cluttered and will look messy.
+A testimonial page design without enough white space will appear cluttered and messy.
 You need to ensure that your testimonial page has a lot of white space.
 Make elements clear and stand out from the crowd.

 When you add white space on your testimonial page, it makes it effective and user-friendly.
 Visitors will be able to make sense of the page, they will be able to identify different testimonials on the page, the text will be easier to read, and all the design elements will be prominent.